meta pixel code

 In North Dakota, there is no statute of limitations for murder.
 For child victims under the age of 15, the statute of limitations does not begin until they reach the age of 15.
 All misdemeanors in the state of North Dakota have a two-year statute of limitations.

-More information about North Dakota Statute of Limitations can be found under Chapter 29-04.
+More information about North Dakota Statute of Limitations can be found under Chapter 29-04 in the ND Century Code.

 To summarize the time limits that the state has to bring charges: